0AlexZhong0/elixir-chat/chat-client/README.md

 ## TODO

+- create the navigation function to redirect into rooms
-- create the search bar
+- create the search page
 - create the message list